 Last week I had the opportunity to invite a group of people to visit the exhibit.
 What I particularly enjoyed about it was that while everything was built out with accessibility in mind, it was so smoothly incorporated that I didn’t even think about being a blind person, because all participants were encouraged to touch the objects, or just interact with the exhibit in any way.
 It was enjoyable for kids and adults, with or without vision.

-After the viewing of the exhibit, Ellis had some additional multisensory activities set up for us which included music and individual art creation.
+After we viewed the exhibit, Ellis set up some additional multisensory activities, including music and individual art creation.

 This program was exceptional in so many ways, I would recommend it to people with any disabilities, but also to museum curators to get inspiration on how to create a fully accessible exhibit.